UCI-GDIM31/w0-setup-check-in-jmm275/README.md

 3. What are you hoping to get out of this class?

-I am hoping to gain knowledge regarding important terminology related to game programming and overall learning the different stages that come to developing immersive gameplay for players.
+I am hoping to gain knowledge regarding important terminology related to game programming and overall learning the different stages that come to developing immersive gameplay for players alongside a team.

 4. What, if anything, are you nervous about for this class?